mozartfish/technical-reference/docs/tools.md

 My goal as a machine learning engineer is to build tools that make data and models more accessible and interpretable.
 In particular, I am excited about working at the intersection of machine learning, math, interactive visualization, data science and software engineering to help solve problems across data domains.
 In the following sections I describe the tools that I use for the problems I currently work on.

-I'd like to thank Ryan Stutsman whose teaching and office hours pushed me to understand my tools to at least 1/8 of his knowledge which I learned the hard way comes from countless hours of debugging, experimentation and writing software.
+I'd like to thank Ryan Stutsman whose teaching and office hours pushed me to deeply understand the tools I use, debugging, writing clear code, and reasoning about technical tradeoffs in software design.
+This page was inspired by his teaching and keeping a list of helpful tricks for engineering and debugging.
+In the age of chatgpt and llms his advice still holds - the only way to become a better engineer is to spend countless hours debugging, experimenting and writing code.

-**Note: This page is getting constantly updated - Last update: August 14, 2025.**
+**Note: This page is getting constantly updated - Last update: September 14, 2025.**

 ## General Tools
 ### Editors + IDES